Get ready for a one day horse show!

 - Treats for everyone, including you.

-- Consider some more ice, poultice, a liniment for sore muscles, and/or standing wraps to help your horse’s legs and body feel awesome the next day.
+- Consider some more ice, a poultice, a liniment for sore muscles, and/or standing wraps to help your horse’s legs and body feel awesome the next day.

 - Unpack and you are done!